 - (12) The Complainant's position is that the subject property is used exclusively for parking by the occupants of the adjacent restaurant.
-The site is 'linked' to the parent parcel by virtue of a lease between the City and one of the owners of the Earls Restaurant.
+The site is 'linked' to the parent parcel by virtue of a lease between the City and the owners of the Tim Hortons restaurant.
 The Complainant argues that the assessment of the subject is already captured in the income based assessment of the restaurant.
-The Complainant further contends that the parking provided is important to the restaurant's viability - (13) The Complainant presented an assessment history of the subject that demonstrated that the subject's assessment was \$750 from 2009 to 2011, and \$1,000 in 2012 and 2013.
-In the current year, the assessment increased to \$130,000. - (14) The Complainant also submitted two examples of other properties wherein the value of the parking parcels was deducted from the assessment of the income based assessment of the parent parcel as a parking deficiency. - (15) The Complainant also submitted three equity examples of large improved parcels with adequate parking to meet the requirements of the Land Use Bylaw.
-These three are on single titled parcels, and in that respect, are different that the subject's two seperately titled parcels.
+The Complainant further contends that the parking provided is important to the restaurant's viability - (13) The Complainant submitted examples of other properties wherein the value of the parking parcels was deducted from the assessment of the income based assessment of the parent parcel as a parking deficiency. - (14) The Complainant also submitted three equity examples of large improved parcels with adequate parking to meet the requirements of the Land Use Bylaw.
+These three are on single titled parcels, and in that respect, are different than the subject's two seperately titled parcels.
 However, the Complainant correctly argues that, from a practical perspective, the situation is the same as the subject in that a portion of the holding accommodates the building, and the balance of the holding provides required parking.
 In the examples provided by the Complainant, there is no overlap in assessments as there is in the subject situation.